freedomofpress/securedrop/tails_files/README.md

 When you are done, click *Save* and close the text editor.

-## Using Tails with the Journalist Workstation
+## Using Tails with the Workstation

-To use Tails with the Journalist Workstation, start Tails and enable the persistent volume.
+To use Tails with the Workstation, start Tails and enable the persistent volume.
 You do not have to set a password.
 Connect to the Internet, then click on *Places* and select the *Persistent* folder.
 Double-click on *SecureDrop Init*.
 Once that's done, open the browser and connect to the Document Interface as normal.
 Keep in mind that you have to repeat this step every time you start Tails.

 ### Create bookmarks for Source and Document Interfaces